 Day 9: Kanab

 If you were able to score a hiking permit to The Wave, today would be your day to take advantage of your lucky prize.
 If not, do not fret — we have an epic backup plan.
-You can either get an authentic local canyon experience with Dreamland Safari, or spend the day hiking through Zion National Park.
+You can spend the day hiking through Zion National Park!
 The contrast of red rocks, blue skies, and green trees all around is an absolute feast for your eyes.
+Two noteworthy hikes within Zion’s park limits include Angel’s Landing and The Narrows.
 If you visit in the beginning of spring, you may even get lucky and add patches of white snow into the equation.
 By the time you’re done hiking Zion, you won’t feel bummed out about not getting a permit to The Wave.

 Day 10: Kanab to Winslow – 400 miles